2005 New Year Honours

+The New Year Honours 2005 were appointments by some of the Commonwealth realms to various orders and honours to recognise and reward good works by citizens of those countries.
+The New Year Honours are awarded as part of the New Year celebrations at the start of January.

 New Year Honours were granted in the United Kingdom and New Zealand at the start of 2005.
-Among these in the UK were knighthoods awarded to Mike Tomlinson, the educationalist; Derek Wanless, who led a review of the National Health Service; and Brian Harrison, editor of the Oxford Dictionary of National Biography.
+Among these in the UK were knighthoods conferred on Mike Tomlinson, the educationalist; Derek Wanless, who led a review of the National Health Service; and Brian Harrison, editor of the Oxford Dictionary of National Biography.
 The former athlete Kelly Holmes was made a Dame.
-The television presenter Alan Whicker was awarded a CBE.
+The television presenter Alan Whicker was appointed a CBE.

+The recipients of honours are displayed as they were styled before their new honours and arranged by the country (in order of precedence) whose ministers advised The Queen on the appointments, then by honour with grades i.e. Knight/Dame Grand Cross, Knight/Dame Commander etc. and then divisions i.e. Military and Civil, as appropriate.